SpaceKrakens/SKON/README.md

 ###Maps

-A map is written as any number of key value pairs surrounded in curly braces.
+A map is written as any number of key value pairs separated by a comma surrounded in curly braces.

 A key value pair is written as such: